Jbleezy/BO1-Reimagined/README.md

 * Upgraded: impact damage - 2500
 * Upgraded: maximum explosion damage - 2500
 * Upgraded: minimum explosion damage - 1000
+* Upgraded: ammo now gets added at the same time that it does in the reload animation

 ### M72 LAW
 * Can now fire without aiming